Bereavement Leave – What Employers Need to Know

 Supporting employees who have suffered a bereavement can be a challenging issue for employers of all sizes, but in particular, small and medium employers.

-It is important for employers to realise that different people cope with bereavement in different ways and a bereavement can affect people differently for a variety of reasons.
+It’s important for employers to realise that different people cope with bereavement in different ways.

-Employers must balance their duty of care towards their employees with the economic, technical and organisational needs of the business.
+In managing this sensitive scenario, employers must also balance their duty of care towards their employees with the economic, technical and organisational needs of the business.

-Employees have no statutory entitlement to time off work to grieve the loss of a loved one – whether that leave is paid or unpaid.
+Employees have no statutory entitlement to time off work (paid or unpaid) to grieve the loss of a loved one.

 However, it is considered reasonable and advisable best practice for an employer to offer an employee limited paid time-off work to grieve, make funeral arrangements and attend a funeral.